General Information About Pinnacle Mountain State Park

 Rocky Valley Trail and East Quarry Trail and Arkansas River Overlook

-There is another major parking area at the visitors center and from here you can access the Rocky Valley Trail, the East Quarry Trail and the RIver Overlook.
+There is another major parking area at the quarry (where the old visitor center was.)
+From here you can access the Rocky Valley Trail, the East Quarry Trail and the Arkansas River Overlook.

 Arkansas River Overlook